OwenAEdwards/Senior-Design-Project/Timeline/Meetings.md

 - Tuesday, October 22: 3:30 PM to 5:00 PM
   - Recorded and uploading presentation (Assignment 9)
   - Provided peer feedback for collegues on their projects
+- No Meetings
-- No Meetings: Continued working on Peer Review Assessments
+  - Continued working on Peer Review Assessments

 ### November 2024
 - Thursday, November 7: 3:30 PM to 5:00 PM